 - 45% are most concerned with maintaining culture and productivity in a new working environment

 - 32% are most concerned about losing top talent and paying competitively

 Unexpected problems may be on the horizon for companies with remote workforces

 As companies adjust compensation practices for its distributed teams, it’s important to adhere to compensation best practices and frameworks for consistency.

 - 73% said they have a strategy to ensure pay equity

 - Only 59% percent have a defined compensation philosophy, which calls the previous statistic into question.

-You can also start using compensation intelligence for free!
+You can also start using our compensation software for remote pay for free!

 Caitlin Allen is VP Marketing at OpenComp and has served in similar roles at Happy Returns, Lyft, and Andreessen Horowitz.
 She also writes about topics including marketing, sales compensation, and happiness.
 Connect with her on LinkedIn here.